Our verdict

 The fact that the shoe has nothing catchy or flashy about it really makes it stand out from the crowd.
 You can even barely see the logo.
 So, be prepared to receive tons of compliments while wearing it.

-Nearly all reviewers find it aesthetically pleasing and easy to dress up or down.
-It makes it an easy pick for daily wear on various occasions as it looks “casual and clean.”
+We find it aesthetically pleasing and easy to dress up or down.
+It makes it an easy pick for daily wear on various occasions as it looks casual and clean.

-There are 12 different colors to choose from with Natural Grey being the crowds’ favorite.
-As one reviewer says, it’s got “a minimal and subdued look.”
+There are 12 different colors to choose from with Natural Grey being the crowds’ favorite as it’s got a minimal and subdued look.

 You might be surprised to find out that people like Obama, Mila Kunis, and Jessica Alba have been spotted wearing this Allbirds shoe.
 And Leonardo DiCaprio even invested in the company due to its sustainable approach.